Note: This post first appeared in 2018 but has been updated.

 Were you ignorant?
 Rebellious?
 Self-willed?
 Selfish?
 Understand yourself at that point.
-When you understand why you did what you did it will be easier to forgive yourself.
+When you understand why you did what you did it will be easier to forgive yourself and move on.

 Don’t allow your past mistakes to determine your value.
 Seek to see yourself as God sees you.
 He placed infinite value on you that is based on who you are not how you perform.

 Get it out of your system by processing it with someone.
 Cry over it.
 Talk about it.
 Journal.
 Give the whole situation to God.
 Jesus died for your mistakes at Calvary.
 They belong to Him now.
 Let Him have them.

 Write down what you should have done instead.
 What have you learned from this experience?
 How does it help you understand yourself and other people?
 Learning from your mistakes will help you avoid the same mistakes in the future.

 from God and others.
 Seeking forgiveness can be humiliating but it is good for the soul and sets you free.
 Accept God’s forgiveness by faith, not feeling.
 Don’t listen to the lie that you are too bad to be forgiven or that you haven’t lowered yourself enough to be forgiven.
 And every time that “thing” pops up to haunt you, claim your forgiveness again.

 Don’t forget to forgive yourself.
 If God can forgive you, then you can forgive you.

 and then accept that you’ve done all you can.
 Let the mistake go and accept it as part of your life that you cannot change.
 It’s part of what makes you who you are.
 You can use this to help others.
 God will use it for good.